Reports, trackers, and decision materials

 Finance and advisory teams

-A CPA, CFO, advisor, banker, or lender needs cleaner reality to work from.
+A CPA, CFO, advisor, banker, or lender needs cleaner records to work from.

-Organize the base so high-level professionals spend less time reconstructing the truth and more time producing strategic value.
+Organize the source material so high-level professionals spend less time finding the truth and more time producing strategic value.

 Capital and deal work